Gowanus by Design's response to the Gowanus Framework.

 What is Community-Based Urban Planning?

-Community-based urban planning is understanding urban planning and design as a process which integrates any new development with the existing communities and infrastructure around it.
-This requires a negotiation of the needs and desires of the existent community stakeholders with the business plans of developers and rigorous coordination between various city agencies that service the existing community and will service any new entities created by new development.
+Community-based urban planning is understanding design as a process which integrates any new development with the existing community and its infrastructure.
+This requires a negotiation of the needs and desires of stakeholders with the business plans of developers and rigorous coordination between various city agencies that service the existing community and any entities created by new development.

 The Gowanus is a canal and neighborhood under assault.
 For every clean up there is an illegal dumping; for every marine species that returns to the canal there is an toxic overflow from the local CSOs.
-Even though Carroll Gardens, Cobble Hill and Boerum Hill are neighborhoods of primarily four and five story buildings, the City has started selected rezoning and approved two development proposals that include 12-story buildings.
-The fact is - the area suffers because there is no master plan for the Gowanus.
+Even though Carroll Gardens, Cobble Hill and Boerum Hill are neighborhoods of primarily four and five-story buildings, the City has started selected rezoning and approved two development proposals that include 12-story buildings.
+The fact remains that the area suffers because there is no master plan for the Gowanus.

 The Gowanus area is supported by a number of neighboring community groups - most of which work in concert with the unified goal of achieving a clean and safe canal and responsible, improved resources for the community and appropriate development.